vaughany/tls-tester/readme.md

 * **2022-05-15, v0.1:** initial release.
 Scans four common URLs by default or use `-url` to scan a URL of your choice.
 * **2022-05-15, v0.2:** used goroutines and waitgroups to run the four TLS version tests concurrently-per-URL, significantly reducing the testing time.
 * **2022-05-16, v0.3:** refactored the code to use multiple (10) workers / queues, so the process can be completed much faster if scanning many URLs.
+* **2022-05-17, v0.4:** Now with a web server (http://localhost:8080) for better presentation of the results.

 ---

 ## To-Do

-1. Percentages of TLS version use
+1. Percentages of TLS version use.
+2. Use e.g. `input.csv` file in order to specify multiple URLs to test.
+3. Processing time on the web page.